Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Perusing Morganton General Store is always a fun thing to do!

-You’ll find a nice variety of shops to peruse, including art galleries, boutique shops, and more.
-Many are closed on Sundays but most stay open throughout the rest of the weekend.
+You’ll find many shops to peruse, including art galleries, boutique shops, and more.
+Many are closed on Sundays, but most stay open throughout the rest of the weekend.

 Morganton Murals